kpatenio/quoi-flask-backend/README.md

 Currently, no venv has been set up.
 The temporary workaround is to use PyCharm to run the app.

 ## Server
-Considering the app is not yet deployed, the server will be hosted at `http://127.0.0.1:5000/` for the time being.
+Considering the app is not yet deployed, the server will be hosted manually at `http://127.0.0.1:5000/` for the time being.